Shajahanpur Upazila: Education

 There are six colleges in the upazila.
 There are two degree colleges- Kamaruddin Islamia College founded in 1986 and Dublagari College, founded in 1986.

 Bogra Cantonment Public School and College, founded in 1979, is in Majhira Cantonment.
-Millennium Scholastic School & College, founded in 1998, is in Jahangiraba Cantonment.
+Millennium Scholastic School & College, founded in 1998, is in Jahangirabad Cantonment.

 Aria Rahimabad high school, founded in 2017, is in Nagarhat, Amrool Union.

 The technical and vocational education system has one college, Ranirhat Technical College, founded in 2000.

 The madrasa education system includes six fazil and two kamil madrasas.